smallfishmacro/Wifey-Economic-Indicators/README.md

 Please note I am perfectly aware I am normie in Python.

-Happy to receive feedback, tips, code clean-up and help from more seasoned programers!
+Happy to receive feedback, tips, code clean-up and help from more seasoned programmers!

 Just hoping to help.